jazzband/website/docs/news/2026/03/14/10-years-of-jazzband.md

 ### How Jazzband was actually used

 The numbers above only tell part of the story.
-Here's what's more
+Here's what's more interesting.

-interesting:
+#### Not everyone used the release pipeline

-**20 active projects never shipped a single release through Jazzband's pipeline.** Projects like Watson (2,515 stars), django-rest-knox (1,255), and django-admin2 (1,187) used Jazzband as a collaborative home – for shared access, triage, and maintenance – not for releases.
-The release pipeline was useful for the projects that used it, but it wasn't what made Jazzband work for most people.
+20 active projects never shipped a single release through it.
+Projects like Watson (2,515 stars), django-rest-knox (1,255), and django-admin2 (1,187) used Jazzband as a collaborative home – for shared access, triage, and maintenance – not for releases.
+The pipeline was useful for the projects that used it, but it wasn't what made Jazzband work for most people.

+#### Old projects stayed alive

-**Some of these projects are ancient.** django-avatar's repo was created in 2008 and shipped its most recent Jazzband release in January 2026 – a 17-year-old repo still getting releases. django-axes (2009), sorl-thumbnail (2010), django-constance (2010), and 18 other projects created before 2015 were all still getting releases in 2025 or 2026.
+django-avatar's repo was created in 2008 and shipped its most recent Jazzband release in January 2026 – a 17-year-old repo still getting releases. django-axes (2009), sorl-thumbnail (2010), django-constance (2010), and 18 other projects created before 2015 were all still getting releases in 2025 or 2026.
 Jazzband kept old projects alive long after their original authors moved on.
 That was the whole point.

+#### Release cadence varied wildly

-**django-axes had the most active release cadence.** 253 release files across 127 versions, peaking at 28 versions in 2019 – roughly one every 13 days. pip-tools was second at 138 releases / 69 versions.
+django-axes had the most active release cadence: 253 release files across 127 versions, peaking at 28 versions in 2019 – roughly one every 13 days. pip-tools was second at 138 releases / 69 versions.

+Meanwhile, 7 active projects have no team members at all – django-permission, django-mongonaut, and five others.
+Nobody was actively working on them, but they had a home and stayed installable.

-**pip-tools was its own community.** With 69 team members it dwarfed every other project (the next largest, djangorestframework-simplejwt, had 24).
+#### pip-tools was its own community

+With 69 team members it dwarfed every other project (the next largest, djangorestframework-simplejwt, had 24).
 It was basically a sub-organization within Jazzband.

-**7 active projects have no team members at all** – django-permission, django-mongonaut, and five others.
-Nobody was actively working on them, but they had a home and stayed installable.
 And two projects joined as recently as 2024 (django-tagging, django-summernote) with single-digit stars and zero releases – people were still finding value in the model right up to the end.

-**The open access model was genuinely controversial.** When django-newsletter
+#### The open access model was genuinely controversial

+When django-newsletter
 [transferred in](https://github.com/jazzband/django-newsletter/issues/343),
 its author @dokterbob worried that giving 800 members write access would "dissolve the responsibility so much that it might actually reduce participation."
 I wrote a long reply defending the open model.

 An earlier project, Collectfast,
 [actually left Jazzband](https://github.com/jazzband/help/issues/72)